andmcadams/iMessageForwarder/README.md

 - Port forwarding may be required if your Mac and Linux box are not on the same network

 ## Installation
+The INSTALL script relies on the fact that you can connect to your Macbook.
+This may mean that you need to have already set up port forwarding.

+It is **highly recommended** that you set up ssh keys before using this program.
+Failing to do so could mean that you need to type in your password every time the program attempts to ssh into the Macbook (which it does to retrieve messages).
+Setting up ssh keys in the INSTALL script is something that is currently being investigated.

+If you are using Linux, you may be able to use the INSTALL script located in the top level directory in order to set up the forwarder.
+You will be prompted for the username of your account on the Macbook as well as the IP address of the Macbook.
+Note that this installation script HAS NOT been tested on a wide variety of MacOS versions.
+It has only been tested with macOS Catalina version 10.15.3.
+If using a different version, feel free to open an issue to work through getting an INSTALL script for your version.

 ## Essential Parts
 This project is split into three distinct parts.